 Plutono

-Installs the web dashboarding system Plutono to easily collect, correlate, and visualize Prometheus metrics with dashboards.
+Learn more about the plutono Plugin.
+Use it to install the web dashboarding system Plutono to collect, correlate, and visualize Prometheus metrics for your Greenhouse cluster.

 Quick Start